Broward County Athletic Association

 Below are resources for student-athletes and their parents/guardians, including updated Answers to Frequently Asked Questions, as well as information on protocols for spectators at athletic events.

 Prioritizing the health and safety of all students and staff remains our primary focus.
 If you have questions or concerns, contact Shawn Cerra, Director of Athletics and Student Activities.

-The FHSAA and BCAA requires student-athletes to complete specific on-line courses which are offered for free, prior to participation.
+The FHSAA and BCAA require student-athletes to complete specific online courses which are offered for free, prior to participation.
 Access the six mandatory classes.